nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Additional examples

-where $T'(\lambda)=-2e^{-2\lambda}B$.\\ \emph{Experiment 1:} In this experiment, we use $N=64$ grid points in both directions, which results in a problem of size $n+1=(N-1)^2+1=3,970$.
+\emph{Experiment 1:} In this experiment, we use $N=64$ grid points in both directions, which results in a problem of size $n+1=(N-1)^2+1=3,970$.
 We set $c=\frac{1}{\sqrt{n}}\mathrm{1}_{n}$ and initial guess $x_0=[v_0^T,\lambda_0]^T$, where $(v_0,\lambda_0)$ is the smallest magnitude eigenpair of $T(0)=M+A+B$.
-We use a truncation window of $k=20$ for nlKrylov methods and $k_{AA}=30$ for Anderson Acceleration.
-Nested nlKrylov methods use $m=30$, their adaptive versions use $\theta=10^{-3}$.
-Anderson Acceleration used damping parameter $\beta=10^{-3}$ and Newton-Krylov method allows for a maximum of $200$ GMRES steps.
-The iterations is stopped once the tolerance of $10^{-12}$ is reached.
-In \Cref{fig:nleig}, all nested Krylov methods converge within $30$ iterations.
-Among them, nlLGMRES and nlGCRO require the same number of iterations as Newton–Krylov, while nlGMRESR requires roughly ten additional iterations.
+We use a truncation window of $k=20$ for \textit{nlKrylov} methods and $k_{AA}=30$ for Anderson Acceleration.
+Nested \textit{nlKrylov} methods use $m=30$, their adaptive versions use $\theta=5\times10^{-3}$.
+Anderson Acceleration uses the damping parameter $\beta=6\times10^{-4}$ and the Newton--Krylov method allows for a maximum of $200$ GMRES steps.
+The iterations are stopped once the tolerance of $\tau=\sqrt{n}\cdot10^{-13}$ is reached.\\ In \Cref{fig:nleig}, all nested Krylov methods converge within $31$ iterations.
+Among them, nlLGMRES required fewer iterations than nlGMRESR and nlGCRO.
+This behavior is mirrored by their adaptive version, which converged after around ten additional iterations.
 The methods nlGCR, nlGCR-A, and nlOrthomin did not converge in this experiment.
-The adaptive variants of nlGMRESR, nlGCRO, and nlLGMRES did not switch to linear mode.
-Considering function evaluations, all nested methods outperform Newton–Krylov: nlGCRO converges after approximately $500$ function evaluations, nlGMRESR and nlLGMRES after about $800$, and Newton--Krylov requires roughly $1200$.
-The eigenvalue $\lambda^*\approx-0.2467$ of interest is found by all converged methods.
+The Newton--Krylov solver converged after just six steps while AA required around 900 steps.
+The eigenvalue $\lambda^*\approx-0.23937\times10^{-3}$ of interest is found by all converged methods.\\ Looking at function evaluations, it is evident that nlGMRESR, nlLGMRES and nlGCRO all outperform the Newton--Krylov solver, with nlGMRESR requiring around half the function evaluations of Newton--GMRES, while their adaptive counterparts require a number of function evaluations comparable to AA.
+In terms of total computation time, nlGMRESR significantly outperforms the other methods, requiring only around 70\% of the time needed by its closest competitor, nlGCRO.
+The adaptive version turns out to be inferior in this experiment.